Hank Hall: Zero Hour: Extant

-Shortly after returning to the present, Monarch confronted Waverider and used his power to see the past and future to become aware of the power within him.
-It is explained at this point, that when Monarch killed Dove, her powers went directly into Hawk.
+Shortly after returning to the present, Monarch confronts Waverider and uses his power to see the past and future, becoming aware of the power within him.
+It is explained at this point that when Monarch killed Dove, her powers went directly into Hawk.
 Realising this, Monarch unleashes his hidden powers and becomes Extant.
-Extant then removes Waverider's timetravel device and joins forces with renegade Green Lantern Hal Jordan, now known as Parallax, in a plan to alter time as they saw fit.
+Extant removes Waverider's timetravel device and joins forces with renegade Green Lantern Hal Jordan, now known as Parallax, to alter time as they saw fit.

-His first act was to alter the future so that he could have a metahuman army at his disposal, mostly consisting of members of the Teen Titans; his plan was to amass an army so powerful that no one could interfere with his efforts to control time itself.
-Several armies of heroes banded together to stop his plans before they began in the 30th century, and altered history so that his followers never came to exist in the future.
+His first act is to alter the future so that he can have a metahuman army at his disposal, mostly consisting of members of the Teen Titans; his plan is to amass an army so powerful that no one can interfere with his efforts to control time itself.
+Several armies of heroes band together to stop his plans before they began in the 30th century, and alter history so that his followers never come to exist in the future.

-Down, but not out, Extant began to strike back at the heroes at Ground Zero, the beginning of time.
-Parallax had warped several metahumans from various time periods together for the ultimate assault, and Extant hit the Atom with a chronal blast, de-aging him into a teenager.
-Sensing defeat was imminent, he escaped the fight, promising vengeance at a later date.
+Down, but not out, Extant begins to strike back at the heroes at Ground Zero, the beginning of time.
+Parallax gathers metahumans from various time periods for the ultimate assault, and Extant hits the Atom with a chronal blast, de-aging him into a teenager.
+Sensing defeat is imminent, he escapes the fight, promising vengeance at a later date.

-Extant would first reappear in the 1999 one-shot "Impulse: Bart Saves the Universe".
+Extant first reappears in the 1999 one-shot "Impulse: Bart Saves the Universe".
 In it, Extant picks a fight with the original Justice Society as a means of tricking the Linear Men into saving the life of an innocent bystander who was destined to die.
 The man they saved would now go on to develop a nuclear weapon that, when tested, would shift the Earth out of its proper orbit, causing massive changes in the timelines of some of Earth's greatest heroes.
 Among these changes, Hal Jordan never becomes Green Lantern, thus he never becomes Parallax, and never stops Extant from destroying all of time.
-Fortunately for the citizens of time, Impulse arrives and is barely able to defeat Extant and prevent the Linear Men from saving the doomed scientist.
+Impulse stops Extant and prevents the Linear Men from saving the doomed scientist.